SkyCiv Documentation

 SkyCivAnalysisPerforms the analysis on the prepared model.

 We have already prepared the model using the Assemble Component.
-If we want to try out the analysis, then we can by using this component.
+If we want to try out the analysis, then we can use this component.
 The output from Assemble will need to be passed to Analysis.
 Please specify the Analysis Type.
 The default will be Linear Static Analysis.
-Once you are ready to perform the analysis, please press “Run Analysis” button.
+Once you are ready to perform the analysis, please press the “Run Analysis” button.
 It will give you a visual representation of the Analysis run and once done, the component will open the Table with the Analysis results in it.
-We are also working on Export to Excel and that will be available in the next minor version very shortly.
+We are also working on Export to Excel, and that will be available in the next minor version very shortly.

 Sample Files